 The Glue effect lets you repair the cracks that appear between joints during animation.

-The Glue module has three ports:
+The Glue node has three ports:

 |•||Left Port (Matte): Receives the matte.|

 |•||Middle Port (Port A): Receives the element that will not be used to fill the joint.|

 |•||Right Port (Port B): Receives the element that will be used to fill the joint.|

 For most effects with the Glue node, the default options are sufficient.
 However, you can modify these options using the Glue editor.

 |Bias||Indicates the tendency to favour the static or moving element.
 Set to 0, it favours element A; set to 1 it favours element B; set to 0.5 it is in between A and B.|

 |Tension||Indicates how tight the joint will be.
 Set to 1, the tension has no effect; set less than 1, the tension decreases; set greater than 1, the tension increases.|

 |Type||From this menu, select the type of joint to create.
 You can choose from among Curve (default), Line and Corner.|